-The Idaho Transportation Department is developing long-term plans to improve Idaho 44 from Caldwell to Eagle.
+The Idaho Transportation Department is developing long-term plans to improve State Highway 44 from Caldwell to Eagle.

-The plan will identify specific actions for improving safety, addressing mobility and supporting economic opportunity along Idaho 44 between I-84 in Caldwell and West State Street in Eagle.Read More
+The plan will identify specific actions for improving safety, addressing mobility and supporting economic opportunity along the highway between I-84 in Caldwell and West State Street in Eagle.Read More

 > Developing concept designs for high volume intersections, travel lanes, and any necessary shifts of the roadway.

 > Completing an environmental analysis of how the design concepts would affect noise, air quality and other environmental factors along the corridor.

 These plans will include concept designs of three high volume intersections, number of lanes, any needed change of the highway centerline and improvements.